Kielbiski/skx_driver/README.md

 skx_driver
 ------------

-A driver for the Xbox One Controller, co-developed by Noah Steinberg and Jeremy Kielbiski.
+A Linux kernel driver for the Xbox One controller, co-developed by Noah Steinberg and Jeremy Kielbiski.

 This project is a proof of concept of advanced rumble functionality for the Xbox One controller on Ubuntu 16.04LTS.

-This driver uses knowledge gained from the xpad project for the base driver, and improves its rumble functionality by supporting a greater number of force feedback effects.
+This driver uses knowledge gained from the xpad project for the base driver, and improves its rumble functionality by supporting a greater number of force-feedback effects.

 Developed as a project for COMP3000: Operating Systems at Carleton University (receieved a grade of 100%).